Foxboron/Blog/content/blog/ssh-tpm-agent.md

 a lot of sense as these keys can not be stolen from the host itself and prevents re-use attacks.

-I have also wondering if there is a way to make some extensions to the login protocol which would allow ssh host attestation towards clients.
+I have also been wondering if there is a way to make some extensions to the login protocol which would allow ssh host attestation towards clients.
 This would be be useful for cases where you are remote unlocking a host and would like some assurances from the host itself before typing a sensitive password.

 Hopefully this project is useful for more people!
 There is some release candidates published and I intend to fix a package for Arch Linux soon'ish,